Solving the At-Most-Once Problem with Nearly Optimal Effectiveness: Model, Definitions, and Efficiency

 Whether an action of process $i$ is enabled in state $s \in states(A)$, it depends only on the state of process $i$ in $s$.
 If the action is a $read$ action, then the result of the action depends also on the value of the shared variable $\sv{}$ read.
 Thus if we have two states $s$ and $s'$ that are indistinguishable to process $i$, if an action $\acts$ of process $i$ is enabled in state $s$, then it is also enabled in state $s'$.
 Then there exist transitions $(s,\acts,\bar{s})$ and $(s',\acts,\bar{s}') \in trans(A)$, s.t. $\bar{s}$ and $\bar{s}'$ are indistinguishable to process $i$.
 Furthermore, if states $s$ and $s'$ are indistinguishable to a set of processes $P' \subset P$, and we apply a sequence of actions of the processes in $P'$ to $s$, to obtain a finite execution fragment $\alpha$ with final state $\bar{s}$, we can apply the same sequence of actions to $s'$, to obtain an execution fragment $\alpha'$ that results in a final state $\bar{s}'$, s.t. $\bar{s}$ and $\bar{s}'$ are indistinguishable to all processes in $P'$.

 {\bf[To model section:We note as $fairexecs_{f}(A)$, all the fair executions of $A$ with at most $f$ stopping failures.]} } \BB

-\subsection{At-Most-Once Problem, Effectiveness and Complexity\BB}
+\subsection{At-Most-Once Problem, Effectiveness and Complexity}

-We consider algorithms that perform a set of tasks, called \emph{jobs}.
 Let $A$ be an algorithm specified for $m$ processes with ids from set $\pset=[1\ldots m]$, and for $n$ jobs with unique ids from set $\tset=[1\ldots n]$.
 We assume that there are at least as many jobs as there are processes, i.e., $n\ge m$.
 We model the performance of job $j$ by process $p$ by means of action $\act{do}_{p,j}$.
 For a sequence $c$, we let $len(c)$ denote its length, and we let $c|_\pi$ denote the sequence of elements $\pi$ occurring in $c$.
 Then for an execution $\EX$, $\doset{\EX}{p}{j}$ is the number of times process $p$ performs job $j$.
 Finally we denote by $F_\EX = \left\{p| stop_p\text{ occurs in }\EX\right\}$ the set of crashed processes in execution $\EX$.
 Now we define the number of jobs performed in an execution.
-Note here that we are borrowing most definitions from Kentros et al. \cite{KKNS09}.
+Note here that we are borrowing most definitions from Kentros \emph{et al.}\,\cite{KKNS09}.